-- 85. An enterprise should disclose the following for each class of provision: - a. a brief description of the nature of the obligation and the expected timing of any resulting outflows of economic benefits; - b.
-An indication of the uncertainties about the amount or timing of those outflows.
-Where necessary to provide adequate information, an enterprise should disclose the major assumptions made concerning future events, as addressed in paragraph 48; and - c. the amount of any expected reimbursement, stating the amount of any asset that has been recognised for that expected reimbursement. - 86.
-Unless the possibility of any outflow in settlement is remote, an enterprise should disclose for each class of contingent liability at the balance sheet date a brief description of the nature of the contingent liability and, where practicable: - a. an estimate of its financial effect, measured under paragraphs 36-52; - b. an indication of the uncertainties relating to the amount or timing of any outflow; and - c. the possibility of any reimbursement. - 87.
-In determining which provisions or contingent liabilities may be aggregated to form a class, it is necessary to consider whether the nature of the items is sufficiently similar for a single statement about them to fulfil the requirements of paragraphs 85(a) and (b) and 86(a) and (b).
-Thus, it may be appropriate to treat as a single class of provision amounts relating to warranties of different products, but it would not be appropriate to treat as a single class amounts relating to normal warranties and amounts that are subject to legal proceedings. - 88.
-Where a provision and a contingent liability arise from the same set of circumstances, an enterprise makes the disclosures required by paragraphs 84-86 in a way that shows the link between the provision and the contingent liability. - 89.
-Where an inflow of economic benefits is probable, an enterprise should disclose a brief description of the nature of the contingent assets at the balance sheet date, and, where practicable, an estimate of their financial effect, measured using the principles set out for provisions in paragraphs 36-52. - 90.
-It is important that disclosures for contingent assets avoid giving misleading indications of the likelihood of income arising.

-- 91. Where any of the information required by paragraphs 86 and 89 is not disclosed because it is not practicable to do so, that fact should be stated. - 92.
-In extremely rare cases, disclosure of some or all of the information required by paragraphs 84-89 can be expected to prejudice seriously the position of the enterprise in a dispute with other parties on the subject matter of the provision, contingent liability or contingent asset.
-In such cases, an enterprise need not disclose the information, but should disclose the general nature of the dispute, together with the fact that, and reason why, the information has not been disclosed.
+- 85 An entity shall disclose the following for each class of provision: - (a) a brief description of the nature of the obligation and the expected timing of any resulting outflows of economic benefits; - (b) An indication of the uncertainties about the amount or timing of those outflows.
+Where necessary to provide adequate information, an entity shall disclose the major assumptions made concerning future events, as addressed in paragraph 48; and - (c) the amount of any expected reimbursement, stating the amount of any asset that has been recognised for that expected reimbursement. - 86 Unless the possibility of any outflow in settlement is remote, an entity shall disclose for each class of contingent liability at the balance sheet dateend of the reporting period a brief description of the nature of the contingent liability and, where practicable: - (a) an estimate of its financial effect, measured under paragraphs 36-52; - (b) an indication of the uncertainties relating to the amount or timing of any outflow; and - (c) the possibility of any reimbursement. - 87 In determining which provisions or contingent liabilities may be aggregated to form a class, it is necessary to consider whether the nature of the items is sufficiently similar for a single statement about them to fulfil the requirements of paragraphs 85(a) and (b) and 86(a) and (b).
+Thus, it may be appropriate to treat as a single class of provision amounts relating to warranties of different products, but it would not be appropriate to treat as a single class amounts relating to normal warranties and amounts that are subject to legal proceedings. - 88 Where a provision and a contingent liability arise from the same set of circumstances, an entity makes the disclosures required by paragraphs 84-86 in a way that shows the link between the provision and the contingent liability. - 89 Where an inflow of economic benefits is probable, an entity shall disclose a brief description of the nature of the contingent assets at the balance sheet dateend of the reporting period, and, where practicable, an estimate of their financial effect, measured using the principles set out for provisions in paragraphs 36-52. - 90 It is important that disclosures for contingent assets avoid giving misleading indications of the likelihood of income arising. - 91 Where any of the information required by paragraphs 86 and 89 is not disclosed because it is not practicable to do so, that fact shall be stated. - 92 In extremely rare cases, disclosure of some or all of the information required by paragraphs 84-89 can be expected to prejudice seriously the position of the entity in a dispute with other parties on the subject matter of the provision, contingent liability or contingent asset.
+In such cases, an entity need not disclose the information, but shall disclose the general nature of the dispute, together with the fact that, and reason why, the information has not been disclosed. - 93 [Not used] - 94 [Not used]